Completing your accounting degree can lead to a successful career

 financial aid is another option, but it can be considered a last

-resort with the multitude of accounting scholarships readily
+resort with the multitude of scholarships readily

 available.